Eventual-Inc/Daft/docs/source/docs/learn/user_guides/intro-dataframes.rst

 Notice also that when we printed our DataFrame, Daft displayed its **schema**.
 Each column of your DataFrame has a **name** and a **type**, and that all data in that column will adhere to that type!

-Additionally, Daft can display your DataFrame's schema without materializing it.
-Under the hood, it performs intelligent sampling of your data to determine the appropriate schema, and if you make any modifications to your DataFrame it can infer the resulting types based on the operation that you provided.
+Daft can display your DataFrame's schema without materializing it.
+Under the hood, it performs intelligent sampling of your data to determine the appropriate schema, and if you make any modifications to your DataFrame it can infer the resulting types based on the operation.

 The following is a list of Daft types and a short explanation of the types.